Edmund Fitzalan, 2nd Earl of Arundel: Final years and death

 In 1323, Roger Mortimer, who had been held in captivity in the Tower of London, escaped and fled to France.
 Two years later, Queen Isabella travelled to Paris on an embassy to the French king.
 Here, Isabella and Mortimer developed a plan to invade England and replace Edward II on the throne with his son, the young Prince Edward, who was in the company of Isabella.
 Isabella and Mortimer landed in England on 24 September 1326, and due to the virulent resentment against the Despenser regime, few came to the king's aid.
 Arundel initially escaped the invading force in the company of the king, but was later dispatched to his estates in Shropshire to gather troops.
 At Shrewsbury he was captured by his old enemy John Charlton of Powys, and brought to Queen Isabella at Hereford.
-On 17 Novemberthe day after Edward II had been taken captiveArundel was executed, allegedly on the instigation of Mortimer.
+On 17 November—the day after Edward II had been taken captive—Arundel was executed, allegedly on the instigation of Mortimer.
 According to a chronicle account, the use of a blunt sword was ordered, and the executioner needed 22 strokes to sever the earl's head from his body.

 Arundel's body was initially interred at the Franciscan church in Hereford.
 It had been his wish, however, to be buried at the family's traditional resting place of Haughmond Abbey in Shropshire, and this is where he was finally buried.
-Though he was never canonised, a cult emerged around the late earl in the 1390s, associating him with the 9th-century martyr king St Edmund.
-This veneration may have been inspired by a similar cult around his grandson, Richard FitzAlan, 11th Earl of Arundel, who was executed by Richard II in 1397.
+Though he was never canonised, a cult emerged around the late earl in the 1390s, associating him with the ninth-century martyr king St Edmund.
+This veneration may have been inspired by a similar cult around his grandson, Richard Fitzalan, 4th Earl of Arundel, who was executed by Richard II in 1397.

 Arundel was attainted at his execution; his estates were forfeited to the crown, and large parts of these were appropriated by Isabella and Mortimer.
-The castle and honour of Arundel was briefly held by Edward II's half-brother Edmund, Earl of Kent, who was executed on 19 March 1330.
+The castle and honour of Arundel were briefly held by Edward II's half-brother Edmund, Earl of Kent, who was executed on 19 March 1330.
 Edmund Fitzalan's son, Richard, failed in an attempted rebellion against the crown in June 1330, and had to flee to France.
 In October the same year, the guardianship of Isabella and Mortimer was supplanted by the personal rule of King Edward III.
 This allowed Richard to return and reclaim his inheritance, and on 8 February 1331, he was fully restored to his father's lands, and created Earl of Arundel.